finnbear/rustrict/README.md

 - Does not detect right-to-left profanity while analyzing, so...
 - Censoring forces Unicode to be left-to-right
 - Doesn't understand context
-- Cannot add words at runtime
+- Not resistant to false positives affecting profanities added at runtime

 ## Usage